Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 Multiple targets may be chosen at the same time, but doing so causes a (-2) penalty on the Maneuver.

+### Perfect Mirror

+**Cost:** 10m
+**Type:** Simple; Week
+**Mins:** Stealth 5

+Choose a target that the Solar has studied for at least a day, and then become a perfect replica.
+All mannerisms and characteristics of the target are replicated, and a surface level of knowledge and abilities the target knows—enough to fool all but the most intimate of acquaintances.

+Even supernatural effects—such as a Anima flare, is emulated with Essence-based illusions.

 Subterfuge
 ----------